Where to go Wild Swimming in the Highlands

 First things first, we do not recommend you go wild swimming in Loch Ness.
 Apart from the small matter of Nessie lurking deep beneath the surface, the water is bitterly cold all year round – only around 5°C. In these low temperatures, you will quickly get hypothermia.
 So, in other words, wild swimming in Loch Ness is very dangerous!

 However, during the summer months, some of our much shallower lochs and lochans in the area warm up considerably, as high as 15°C. This can make for some very pleasant wild swimming, wearing a wetsuit.
-Or, for the more hardy and adventurous out there, going au naturel.
+Or, for the more hardy and adventurous out there, going au natural.

 Wild Swimming Hotspots